'Revenge Of The She-Punks' Sets Out To Rectify A Gender Imbalance

 Your purchase helps support NPR programming.
 How?

-Punk rock might be a relatively young genre — but the legend of its history has already become more or less solidified.
+Punk rock might be a relatively young genre, but the legend of its history has already become more or less solidified.

-Ask about what makes punk punk and you'll probably get a story that starts in 1970s London, or maybe New York; you'll get The Sex Pistols, The Ramones or The Clash; counter-culture, anti-establishment and leather jackets.
+Ask what makes punk punk and you'll probably get a story that starts in 1970s London, or maybe New York; you'll get The Sex Pistols, The Ramones or The Clash; counterculture, anti-establishment and leather jackets.

 Would you hear about bashing the wage gap?
 Shutting down slut-shaming?
 Or even Patti Smith?
 If not, veteran punk (and punk scholar) Vivien Goldman has news for you.
 In Revenge Of The She-Punks, Goldman sets out to rectify this gendered imbalance, tracing the formation, rise and global reach of punk rock and demonstrating women's central place within it.
 A self-proclaimed "feminist music history from Poly Styrene to Pussy Riot," the book doesn't just retell the story of punk with an added woman or two; it centers the relationships between gender and the genre, showing how, through the right lens, the story of punk is a story about women's ingenuity and power.